kubestellar/kubestellar/docs/content/v0.20/examples.md

 : returns empty
 ```

-This is because Helm creates a `Secret` object to hold its metadata about a "release" (chart instance) but Helm does not apply the usual labels to that object, so it is not selected by the `Placement` above and thus does not get delivered.
+This is because Helm creates a `Secret` object to hold its metadata about a "release" (chart instance) but Helm does not apply the usual labels to that object, so it is not selected by the `BindingPolicy` above and thus does not get delivered.
 The workload is functioning in the WECs, but `helm list` does not recognize its handiwork there.
 That labeling could be done for example with:

 ```shell
 kubectl --context wds1 label secret -n postgres-system $(kubectl --context wds1 get secrets -n postgres-system -l name=postgres -l owner=helm  -o jsonpath='{.items[0].metadata.name}') app.kubernetes.io/managed-by=Helm app.kubernetes.io/instance=postgres